• Home

 Other cities followed: Macon-Bibb, Augusta, and Chamblee (2019); West Point (2020); Tybee Island (2021);

-Athens-Clarke and Stonecrest (2022); Camilla and East Point (2023) Clayton County(2025).
+Athens-Clarke and Stonecrest (2022); Camilla and East Point (2023) Clayton County(2025) Jonesboro (2026).

-Medical cannabis is limited in Georgia
+Medical Cannabis is limited in Georgia

 • Since 2015, Georgia has allowed the use of low‑THC oil (< 5% THC, ≥5% CBD) for a limited set of qualifying conditions under the Haleigh’s Hope Act.